Request location permissions with in-app messages

 - Select Location Permission Prompt

-- When clicked, OneSignal triggers the native, required system-level location prompt.
+When clicked, OneSignal will trigger the native, required system-level location prompt.

 Image showing in-app blocks and ability to add click actions